kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 2 - Design/Sprint 3 - Defining Success for your Digital Services Acquisition.md

 ---
 ## Recommended Reading

-### Introduction: Every Project Needs an Inspiring Product Vision
+Every Project Needs an Inspiring Product Vision

 Every successful product begins with a clear and inspiring vision—a concise, compelling statement serving as the true north for the entire team.
 The product vision is not just a motivational tagline; it defines *why* a product exists and *what* meaningful change it aims to bring about.
 It aligns stakeholders, energizes development teams, and ensures consistent direction throughout the product lifecycle.